Timothy C. Hain, MD •Page last modified: August 2, 2020

 Rebound nystagmus is a primary position nystagmus which is provoked by prolonged eccentric gaze holding.
 It appears after the eyes are returned to primary position.

 There are two methods of eliciting rebound.
-The traditional method is to have the patient follow ones finger to one side, hold gaze there for 10 seconds (with constant encouragement by the examiner to keep looking), and then rapid return to central gaze.
+The traditional method, which we will call "finger rebound", is to have the patient follow ones finger to one side, hold gaze there for 10 seconds (with constant encouragement by the examiner to keep looking), and then rapid return to central gaze.
 At that point, the examiner looks for a nystagmus that beats away from the previous direction of gaze holding, lasting for at least 5 beats.
+This should occur on BOTH sides -- i.e. it should reverse.
+A key point to this procedure is that it is done in the light.

 |Normal subject -- no significant nystagmus appears after 10 seconds of eccentric gaze holding.|